Mobilising your workforce

 Curnow says there are seven key steps companies can take to get their mobility strategy right, starting with aligning the objectives of the mobility project to those of the broader business.

 “Doing this ensures the project contributes to a business’ productivity, culture and customers service goals, and helps secure the support of executives whose performance is measured on improvements in these areas.
-This in turn helps secure project funding and buy-in from
+This in turn helps secure project funding and buy-in from affected employees.

 “If the objectives of the project are unclear or not properly aligned with those of the business, the chances of its success are dramatically reduced,” he adds.